aryanshdev/VectorsPY/index.rst

 Properties and Methods
 ########################

-By default, Vector objects have following Attributes :-
+Vector objects have following Attributes :-

 - xcor
 - ycor